 I was browsing through some old things around the crib, and oh snap! — look what I found: A bag of Chumpies!

-Chumpies, aside from having the flyest graphics on a bag of chips ever (not to mention the dopest name ever), were also positively-inspired: each bag has anti-drug messages, as well as no pork byproducts (non-cipher, kid).
+Chumpies, aside from having the flyest graphics on a bag of chips ever (not to mention a name based on regional slang any Philadelphian can be proud of), were also positively-inspired: each bag has anti-drug messages, as well as no pork byproducts (non-cipher, kid).
 You should definitely check for them in your local markets.

 UPDATE: I scanned the back of the bag in too, but the shiny packaging didn’t take well to the scanner, making it rather unreadable.
 But I wanted to transcribe the literature on the back of the product as well.
 It’s represented below: